jagadeesh944078/Namaste-JavaScript/README.md

 ## Function Invocation & Variable Environment

-**- we can invoke the function even before initialization because of hoisting in Js**
+**- we can invoke the function even before initialization because of hoisting**

 - **Example**
 -     var x =1;